 Other university developments

-During his time at Canterbury University Arthur Prior modernised the department’s philosophy programme by separating psychology from philosophy.
+During his time at Canterbury, Arthur Prior modernised the department’s philosophy programme by separating psychology from philosophy.
 This was a worldwide movement.
 Psychology – previously called ‘mental philosophy’ – had evolved into a separate discipline, and it was no longer appropriate to teach the two from the same department.

 Philosophy at Auckland was revitalised after 1955, when lecturer Richard Anschutz became professor and employed more lecturing staff.
 In the mid-1960s the department’s focus shifted to issues in contemporary philosophy, and research output significantly increased in the 1980s.

 Otago retained the vitality and research output established by John Findlay in the 1930s.
-Noted Australian philosopher John Passmore was head of department from 1950 to 1955 and he was succeeded by fellow Australian and brilliant ethical philosopher J. L. Mackie.
+Noted Australian philosopher John Passmore was head of department from 1950 until 1955, when he was succeeded by fellow Australian and brilliant ethical philosopher J. L. Mackie.
 Englishman Alan Musgrave, a leader in epistemology (theory of knowledge) and philosophy of science, was head of department from 1970 to 2005.

 Philosophy was first offered at the University of Waikato (which opened in 1964) in 1966, and at Massey University in 1969.
 Philosophy was taught at Lincoln University from 1994.
-In 2013 Lincoln had never had a separate philosophy department and philosophy papers were taught as part of the social science degree.
+Lincoln did not have a separate philosophy department – philosophy papers were taught as part of a social science degree.

 University philosophy departments have scored well under the government’s Performance-Based Research Fund evaluation process, which ties research performance to tertiary education funding.
-In the first two evaluations in 2003 and 2006, philosophy was the highest-ranked out of 41 (2003) and 42 (2006) subjects.
+In the first two evaluations, philosophy was the highest-ranked out of 41 (in 2003) and 42 (2006) subjects.

-In 2012 it slipped moderately to fourth highest out of 42 subjects.
-However, philosophy’s quality score – the standard measure of research quality used to rank subjects – increased between 2003 and 2012, demonstrating that the quality of philosophical research improved over this period.
+In 2012 it slipped to fourth highest out of 42 subjects.
+However, philosophy’s quality score – the standard measure of research quality used to rank subjects – rose between 2003 and 2012, meaning that the quality of philosophical research improved over this period.